prevalentWare/prisma-canela/scripts/README.md

 This schema is sufficient for testing code generation features but is not committed to the repository.

+## WASM Path Fix

+The `fix-wasm-paths.js` script fixes a critical issue related to hardcoded paths in the bundled code.
+When the package is built using Bun, it sometimes includes absolute paths to WASM files from the local development environment, which breaks when users install the package.

+The script:

+1. Copies the necessary WASM files from `node_modules/@prisma/prisma-schema-wasm/src/` to a package-local directory
+2. Modifies the bundled code to use dynamic path resolution instead of hardcoded paths
+3. Ensures the package works correctly when installed by end users

+This is automatically run as part of the build process.

 ## Adding New Scripts

 When adding new utility scripts: